Biometix/biometix.github.io/index/framework.md

     db[(Database)] --> log(Log)
 ```

-> BQAT API adds task management and storage on top of basic BQAT functionalities.
-It handles inputs in bulk as separate tasks, and saves the output into a backend database which can be accessed via RESTful API.
-It was designed to work as a backend container.
++ The BQAT API adds task management and storage on top of BQAT core functionalities.

++ It handles inputs individual scanning tasks, and saves the output into a document database which can be accessed via RESTful API.

++ It is designed to be a web server that requires a frontend to interact with.

++ Vertical scaling only.

++ It is distributed as Docker container.

 ***